HMNZS Te Kaha: Operational history

-In 1999, Te Kaha pursued Patagonian Toothfish poachers in the Ross Dependency, participated in the INTERFET multinational deployment to East Timor from 19 to 26 September, and operated as part of the Multinational Interception Force in the Persian Gulf.

-The frigate was also involved in the Solomon Islands conflict during 2000 and 2001, with several periods as guardship at the capital, Honiara.
+In 1999, Te Kaha pursued Patagonian toothfish poachers in the Ross Dependency, participated in the INTERFET multinational deployment to East Timor from 19 to 26 September, and operated as part of the Multinational Interception Force in the Persian Gulf.
+It was involved in the Solomon Islands conflict during 2000 and 2001, with several periods as guardship at the capital, Honiara.

 In 2002, Te Kaha returned to the Persian Gulf, this time as part of Operation Enduring Freedom, after a four-month flag-showing deployment in Asian waters.
-The frigate was replaced in the Gulf by Te Mana in early 2003.
+The frigate was replaced in the Gulf by its sister ship HMNZS Te Mana in early 2003.

-In 2010 Te Kaha and became the first RNZN ships to Visit the USA Mainland since the dissolution of the ANZUS treaty.

-In 2012 Te Kaha attended Exercise RIMPAC.
+In 2010 Te Kaha and the fleet tanker became the first RNZN ships to visit the USA mainland since the dissolution of the ANZUS treaty.
+In 2012 Te Kaha attended RIMPAC.

-On 16 February 2015, Te Kaha sailed from New Zealand to Gallipoli, ahead of the 100th Anniversary of the landings there during World War I. After completion of this event, the frigate sailed for the Gulf of Oman where she was assigned to anti-piracy patrols.
-Following this, she sailed back to New Zealand after participating in the Australian-led exercise Exercise Talisman Saber.
-The ship returned to New Zealand on 2 August 2015 to family members, senior naval staff and the Maori Cultural group who performed a haka.
-Also involved in Talisman Saber 2015 was the multi-role vessel, and the fleet tanker, HMNZS Endeavour.
+On 16 February 2015, Te Kaha sailed from New Zealand to Gallipoli ahead of the centenary of the landings there during World War I. The frigate then sailed for the Gulf of Oman where she was assigned to anti-piracy patrols.
+She participated in Exercise Talisman Sabre 2015 in Australia along with the multi-role vessel and Endeavour, then returned to New Zealand on 2 August 2015.